-Beech Grove man arrested after video shows toddler with handgun - NewsBreak
+Beech Grove Man Arrested after Video Shows Toddler with Handgun - NewsBreak

 Court docs: Father in Beech Grove incident says gun brandished by child belonged to cousin

 BEECH GROVE, Ind. – A father arrested after his son was seen on TV pointing a loaded gun at people told police the firearm belonged to a cousin.
-Beech Grove police arrested Shane Osborne, 45, on a preliminary charge of neglect of a dependent in connection with the Jan.
+Shane Osborne, 45, faces charges of dangerous control of a firearm and two counts of neglect of a dependent in connection with the Jan.
 14 incident.
-His son appeared on […]
+His […]

 ‘Serious violent felon’ arrested after fight inside Indiana Walmart

-Note: UPDATE: The coroner’s office ruled the death a suicide.
-ORIGINAL STORY: JOHNSON COUNTY, Ind. — Indiana State Police said a death investigation is underway on I-65 just north of Franklin.
-Troopers responded to the 91 mile marker on I-65 southbound shortly before 8:50 a.m.
-This is in between Hurricane Road and State Road 44.
-According […]